Hail91/Data-Structures/Data_Structures_Questions.md

 ## Queue

-1. What is the runtime complexity of `enqueue`?
+1. What is the runtime complexity of `enqueue`? - The runtime complexity is O(1)

 2. What is the runtime complexity of `dequeue`?
+The runtime complexity is O(1)

 3. What is the runtime complexity of `len`?
+The runtime complexity is O(n)

 ## Binary Search Tree